 Airbnb has this new option where hosts can mark their space as a good workplace.

 It could be clearer what the exact criteria are to mark your place as such.
-Airbnb tries to clear this up in this article ↗.
+Airbnb tries to clear this up in

 The accommodation we chose was marked as a place like this.
 The pictures showed a separate table and a chair which you were able to work on.
 This made our choice easier because we could imagine how it would be to work from there.